kulakowka/express-actions/README.md

 ## Concept description

-Any route may have one or more actions.
+Any route may have one or more "Actions".

 For example look at this: [app/routes/article/index.js](app/routes/article/index.js)